 Sleep apnea is a chronic condition that affects many individuals throughout the United States.
 It is a very common issue that can cause a series of health risks and severely reduce the quality of life for people suffering from this condition.
 Patients can receive specialized treatment with multiple solutions to sleep apnea through Virginia Oral, Facial, and Implant Surgery.
 However, patients might wonder, what really is sleep apnea and why does it happen?

 Sleep apnea occurs when the tongue collapses against the back of the throat during nocturnal breathing.
 This blocks the upper airway and airflow stops.
-When the oxygen level in the brain becomes low enough, the sleeper partially awakens, the obstruction in the throat clears, and the flow of air starts again, usually with a loud gasp.
-Repeated cycles of decreased oxygenation lead to very serious cardiovascular problems.
-Additionally, these individuals suffer from excessive daytime sleepiness, depression, headaches, and loss of concentration.
+When the oxygen level in the brain becomes low enough, the sleeper partially awakens, the obstruction in the throat clears, and the flow of air starts again.

 This type of sleep apnea is referred to as Obstructive Sleep Apnea and is by far the most common cause for sleep apnea symptoms.
 It can severely damage the quality of life as the patients might suffer from such chronic sleepiness that it affects both their professional and social lives.
 In addition, if left untreated for long periods of time, sleep apnea can even cause high blood pressure, strokes, cardiovascular issues that may result in a heart attack, depression symptoms stemming from sleep deprivation, and chronic headaches.